-For individuals who want to provide for family members and leave assets to charitable organizations, there are many gifting options.
+For those individuals who want to provide for family members and also leave assets to charitable organizations, there are a number of gifting options.
 Planning charitable gifts presents a wonderful opportunity to discuss your personal goals and beliefs with family members.
 In addition, there may be estate, income, and gift tax benefits from such gifting.
-Contributions to the Bryn Mawr Presbyterian Church Foundation or the Presbyterian Church Foundation support the church's work.
-Some consider endowing their pledge so that their annual giving can continue beyond their lifetime.
-Pamphlets are available in the church office if you wish to receive more information on the benefits of making gifts in these various forms.
+Contributions to the Bryn Mawr Presbyterian Church Foundation or to the Presbyterian Church Foundation support the work of the church.
+Some persons consider endowing their pledge so that their annual giving can continue beyond their lifetime.
+Pamphlets are available in the church office, if you wish more information on the benefits of making gifts in these various forms.